‘M5’ Equity Markets

 Long term (ten years), US and Japanese equity markets have generated much higher returns than the rest of the group.
 More recently (12 months) Eurozone equities have bounced very strongly, with Britisch equities being the poorest performing major equity market.

-Exhibit-3 (above) shows performance over the most recent 12 months and highlights just how much individual markets differ from one another: US equities, and the markets of Europe (Eurozone), and Switzerland take the lead, while Great Britain underperform drastically.
+Exhibit-3 (above) shows performance over the most recent 12 months and highlights just how much individual markets differ from one another: US equities, and the markets of Europe (Eurozone), and Switzerland take the lead, while Great Britain underperforms massively.
 This is a very different pattern compared to longer time horizons, where all markets in Europe were among the world’s poorest performers.

 Exhibit-4 (below): With the US and the Japanese equity markets as engines, the M5 Composite Index has risen meaningfully over the last 10 years and better than a multi-asset index such as the LPP-C40 pension fund benchmark.
 But it was not as smooth a ride as the simple on-balance analysis might imply.